rwilcox/my-learnings-docs/learning_emacs_shell_interactions.md

 Interestingly enough: calls to `p` seem to be passed the `cwd`, so I can `cd` around all I want and something like `p Get-ChildItems` works just fine.

+## Workflows

+### Sending results of a command to a elisp variable

+You may want to do this - this could be a way to work around eshell not supporting input redirection properly, or _seriously sometimes you want to do this in bash easily too_.

+    echo "hi" > #'from_elisp
+	echo $from_elisp

 ## See also

   * https://masteringemacs.org/article/complete-guide-mastering-eshell